MewsSystems/gitbook-connector-api/guidelines/environments.md

 ### Gross Pricing Environment

 The authentication below will connect with the demo enterprise that is configured with Gross Pricing.
+This demo enterprise is based in the `United Kingdom` legal and tax environment.
+It accepts `GBP`, `EUR` and `USD` currencies (any of them may be used).
+Refer to [Taxations](#taxations) for proper usage of the relevant [Tax rate codes](../operations/configuration.md#tax-rate)

 Use any of the 4 sets of Client/AccessTokens to access the Gross Pricing demo enterprise.

 **Integration: `Are you ready to integrate with Mews?`**
 * **ClientToken** - `E0D439EE522F44368DC78E1BFB03710C-D24FB11DBE31D4621C4817E028D9E1D`